py-mine/mcproto/docs/installation.md

+---
+hide:
+    - navigation
+---

 # Installation

 ## PyPI (stable) version

-Mcproto is available on [PyPI](https://pypi.org/project/mcproto) and can be installed like any other python library with:
+Mcproto is available on [PyPI][mcproto-pypi] and can be installed like any other python library with:

 === ":simple-python: pip"